Aaron-Zhao123/blog/papers/speech/speech.md

     1. Outrageously large neural networks: the sparsely-gated mixture-of-experts layer
     2. Language Modeling with Gated Convolutional Networks
+    3. Multi-mention Learning for Reading Comprehension with Neural Cascades
 * * *

 ## <a id="train"></a> Conditional Computations